 A PCR is is a test to show if the Epstein Barr Virus is actually present in your body.

-So the direct evidence that you are still infected, not just that antibodies to ebv have been made.
+So direct proof that you are still infected, not just that antibodies against ebv have been produced.

 Direct diagnosis for EBV has added value especially when reactivation of a latent infection is suspected in people with immune disorders.
 Reactivation of EBV is associated with the development of lymphomas, among other things.
 Using molecular techniques (PCR) EBV can be detected in blood.